Glennon Patrick Flavin

 Glennon Patrick Flavin (March 2, 1916 – August 27, 1995) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Lincoln in Nebraska from 1967 to 1992.
 He previously served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri from 1957 to 1967.

 Biography

 Early life

 Glennon Flavin was born on March 2, 1916, in St. Louis, Missouri, the youngest of six children.
 His father was a police lieutenant.
 His brother Cornelius also joined the priesthood.
 After graduating from St. Louis Preparatory Seminary, Glennon Flavin studied at Kenrick Seminary in Shrewsbury, Missouri.

 Priesthood

-Flavin was ordained a priest by Archbishop John J. Glennon on December 20, 1941.
+Flavin was ordained a priest for the Archdiocese of Saint Louis by Archbishop John J. Glennon at the Cathedral of Saint Louis on December 20, 1941.
 He then served as a curate at St. Michael Church and taught algebra at the Cathedral Latin School in St. Louis.
 In 1948, he was named assistant director of the archdiocesan Mission Office, becoming its director in 1956.
 He became a curate at the Cathedral of St. Louis and private secretary to Archbishop Joseph Ritter in 1949.